orgua/OneWireHub/README.md

 OneWireHub
 ==========

-The OneWireHub is an Arduino compatible Library to emulate OneWire-Slaves with support for various simultaneously devices.
+The OneWireHub is an Arduino compatible library to emulate OneWire-Slaves with support for various devices.
 The motivation is to offer a shared code base for all OneWire-Slaves.
-Without much overhead one µC can emulate more than one IC simultaneously.
+With a small overhead one µC can emulate up to eight ICs (or more) simultaneously.
-The main goal is to use modern sensors (mainly I2C or SPI Interface) and translate their measurements into one or more emulated ds2438 which has 4x16bit registers for values.
-This feature would remove the limitations of modern house-automation-systems.
+The main goal is to use modern sensors (mainly [I2C](https://github.com/orgua/iLib) or SPI interface) and transfer their measurements into one or more emulated ds2438 which have 4x16bit registers for values.
+This feature removes the limitations of modern house-automation-systems.
+Add humidity, light and other sensors easy to your environment.

 ### Supported Slaves (bold ones are feature-complete):
 - **DS1822 Digital Thermometer, 12bit** (use DS18B20 with family code set to 0x22)